 According to Wikipedia,

 Charles Augustus Lindbergh was an American aviator, military officer, author, inventor, and activist.
-At the age of 25, he went from obscurity as a U.S. Air Mail pilot to instantaneous world fame by winning the Orteig Prize for making the first nonstop flight from New York City to Paris on May 20–21, 1927.
+At the age of 25, he achieved instant world fame by making the first nonstop flight from New York City to Paris on May 20–21, 1927.
 Lindbergh covered the -hour, flight alone in a purpose-built, single-engine Ryan monoplane, the Spirit of St. Louis.
 Though the first non-stop transatlantic flight had been completed eight years earlier, this was the first solo transatlantic flight, the first transatlantic flight between two major city hubs, and the longest transatlantic flight by almost 2,000 miles.
-It is widely considered one of the most consequential flights in aviation history and ushered in a new era of transportation between parts of the globe.
+It was one of the most consequential flights in aviation history and ushered in a new era of transportation between parts of the globe.

 Charles Lindbergh is affiliated with the following schools: